Pandarua220/MOTION_DATASET/README.md

 # Video-actigraphy-based Sleep Staging
 This is code repository for the paper "Can Video-Actigraphy Alone be used for Neonatal Sleep Staging?
 A Clinical Study".

-To address the lack of accessible data in this field, we have released a processed version of our clinical dataset （recored in NICU).
-We provide **pure video-actigraphy data**, which consists of two parts:
+To address the lack of accessible data in this field, we have released a de-identified version of our clinical dataset（recorded in NICU).
+The dataset provides **pure video-actigraphy data**, which consists of two parts:

 First, skeleton landmarks (21 keypoints) were extracted using the AggPose framework, providing a 2D skeletal representation for each frame along with their respective detection confidences.